 Chronic antimicrobial suppression of prosthetic joint infection

-Hypersensitivity to cephalexin, any component of the formulation, or other cephalosporins
+Hypersensitivity to cephalexin, other cephalosporins, or any component of the formulation

-Prophylaxis against infective endocarditis (dental, oral, or respiratory tract procedures): 2 g 30 to 60 minutes prior to procedure.
-Note: American Heart Association (AHA) guidelines now recommend prophylaxis only in patients undergoing invasive procedures and in whom underlying cardiac conditions may predispose to a higher risk of adverse outcomes should infection occur.
+Infective endocarditis, prophylaxis (dental, oral, or respiratory tract procedures) (off-label use): Oral: 2 g 30 to 60 minutes prior to procedure.
+Note: American Heart Association (AHA) guidelines now recommend prophylaxis only in patients undergoing invasive procedures and in whom underlying cardiac conditions may predispose to a higher risk of adverse outcomes should infection occur (AHA [Wilson 2007]).

 Prosthetic joint infection, chronic oral antimicrobial suppression (off-label use): Oral:

 Propionibacterium spp (alternative to penicillin or amoxicillin): 500 mg every 6 to 8 hours (Osmon 2013)

 Staphylococci, oxacillin-susceptible (preferred): 500 mg every 6 to 8 hours (Osmon 2013)

 Streptococci, beta-hemolytic (alternative to penicillin or amoxicillin): 500 mg every 6 to 8 hours (Osmon 2013)

 Skin and skin structure infections: Oral:

 Manufacturer’s labeling: 250 mg every 6 hours or 500 mg every 12 hours